pierce-a-mason/hello-world/README.md

 # hello-world
-This is my hello world file for the github tutorial
+This is my readme file for the github tutorial